nelci592/reporting-docs/getting-started/creating-the-graph.md

   ![Pie](images/Pie.PNG)

-1. Mark the graph to add the filtering and sorting functionalities.
-As a result, the top five stores from the database will be rendered.
+1. Click Finish and select the newly created Graph in order to add Filtering and Sorting.

 1. From the  [Group Explorer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/group-explorer%}), click __Filter__ and set the following parameters: